Ann Arbor station: Amtrak ridership

 After only Chicago Union Station, Ann Arbor is the busiest station on the Wolverine, as well as the busiest of the 22 Amtrak stations in Michigan.

 In 2019, Amtrak handled 156,674 train arrivals and departures at the station.
 All of these were coach and business class tickets (the Wolverine does not have a first class or sleeper class).
 A vast majority of trips were to/from Chicago Union Station.
-Additionally, there were 2,057 passenger arrivals/departures tp the single city which Amtrak Thruway bus service connects the station with.
+Additionally, there were 2,057 passenger arrivals/departures to the single city which Amtrak Thruway bus service connects the station with.

-In 2019, the average trip to/from the station was 216 mi in distance,.
-9.4% of all trips at the station were to/from stations less than 100 mi from the station, 6.9% were to stations between 100 and 200 mi away, and 83.7% were to stations more than 200 mi away.
+In 2019, the average trip to/from the station was 216 mi in distance, 9.4% of all trips at the station were to/from stations less than 100 mi from the station, 6.9% were to stations between 100 and 200 mi away, and 83.7% were to stations more than 200 mi away.

 In 2019, the average Amtrak fare to/from the station cost $47.00, and the average yield per mile (revenue generated per passenger mile) on trips to/from the station was $0.218.

 In 2019, the top city pair on the Wolverine, both by ridership and by revenue, was Ann Arbor–Chicago.
 Ann Arbor–Kalamazoo ranked tenth among city pairs in terms of Wolverine revenue.
 The top city pair involving any of Michigan's 22 stations, both in terms of ridership and revenue, is Ann Arbor–Chicago.
 In 2019, of the 265 city pairs served at Chicago Union Station, Ann Arbor–Chicago ranked sixth-highest in both ridership and revenue.